You are probably thinking, WHAT?!?! I promise, just continue reading and you’ll see how it relates to living with a chronic illness.

 I encourage you to take time and write down all of the things you love and brings you joy.
 There may be a dream you have always wanted to pursue or something new you would like to try.
 There is something in your heart, you may just have to dig deep down under all the negative feelings and emotions living with a chronic illness has created.

 I want to leave you with a few quotes that are my favorites.
-(Here is an awesome list of encouraging quotes you should read.)
+(Read the full list of inspirational quotes about bravery, courage, and strength here.)